Amstel Gold Race (men's race): The first race

-However, many problems emerged.
+Logistical complications emerged prior to the race.
 Krott and Vissers had neglected the many rivers along the route and miscalculated the zigzags needed to cross them, making the intended distance far longer than 280 km.
 New plans were made to start in Utrecht, then Rotterdam; and to stage an alternative finish in the small village of Meerssen in Limburg.
-Moreover, less than three weeks before the start, organizers realized they had not obtained permission to cross the Moerdijk Bridge, the only exit route out of Rotterdam.
-The route had to be redrawn again and the start was moved further south, to Breda.
-On top of all that, the Dutch militant hippy counterculture movement Provo had declared a state of anarchy in the Netherlands in 1966.
+Less than three weeks before the start, organisers realised they had not obtained permission to cross the Moerdijk Bridge, the only exit route out of Rotterdam.
+The route had to be redrawn again, and the start was moved further south to Breda.
+Concurrently, the Dutch militant counterculture movement Provo had declared a state of anarchy in the Netherlands.
 (Note: At the other end of the social scale, many Dutch people were also protesting against the marriage of the queen's daughter, Beatrix, to a German, Claus von Amsberg.)
-Authorities feared that a race organized on the royal family's celebration day would cause possible uprisings.
+Authorities feared that a race organised on the royal family's celebration day could trigger uprisings.

-Jean Stablinski won the first Amstel Gold Race in 1966.
+Jean Stablinski won the inaugural edition in 1966.

-Four days before the anticipated date, Vissers and Krott called off their race and were staging a press conference, when the Dutch roads ministry in The Hague called to say that the race could be organized after all — provided it would never again be scheduled on Queen's Day.
+Four days before the anticipated date, Vissers and Krott called off their race and were staging a press conference, when the Dutch roads ministry in The Hague called to say that the race could be organised after all—provided it would never again be scheduled on Queen's Day.

-On Saturday 30 April 1966, the first Amstel Gold Race was raced from Breda to Meerssen, without serious incidents.
+On Saturday 30 April 1966, the first Amstel Gold Race was raced from Breda to Meerssen without serious incidents.
 Three riders from the Ford-France team sprinted for victory.
-Dutchman Jan Hugens suffered a mechanical failure in the final meters and was beaten by Frenchman Jean Stablinski who won the inaugural edition.
-At 302 km, it was the longest edition ever.
+Dutchman Jan Hugens suffered a mechanical failure in the final metres and was beaten by Frenchman Jean Stablinski, who won the inaugural edition.
+At 302 km, it was the longest edition ever run.
 There were 120 starters, of which only 30 finished.
-Despite its original intent, the Amstel Gold Race has never started in Amsterdam; nor in Rotterdam or Utrecht, three of The Netherlands' largest cities.
+Despite its original intent, the Amstel Gold Race has never started in Amsterdam, Rotterdam, or Utrecht.
 (Note: Inter Sport ceased trading in 1970 and Herman Krott directed the race by himself until 1995, when it was taken over by former professional cyclist Leo van Vliet.)

 Search for identity

-In 1967 the start location moved to Helmond, in front of sponsor Amstel's factory there, and the distance was scaled back to 213 km.
+In 1967, the start location moved to Helmond, in front of sponsor Amstel's factory, and the distance was scaled back to 213 km.
 Arie den Hartog won the second edition, becoming the first Dutch winner.
-In 1968 the race took place on 21 September because of a calendar conflict; the only time the Amstel Gold Race was ever run in the autumn.
+In 1968, the race took place on 21 September because of a calendar conflict; it remains the only time the Amstel Gold Race was ever run in the autumn.
 Dutchman Harrie Steevens won the race over a distance of 254 km.

-In 1969 the race returned to April.
-Guido Reybrouck won the fourth edition, the first in a series of Belgian wins.
+In 1969, the race returned to April.
+Guido Reybrouck won the fourth edition, initiating a series of Belgian wins.
 The race was affected by severe snow and hailstorms, forcing many riders to abandon due to hypothermia.